Horseback Riding with Cottonwood Cove

 Cottonwood Cove

-Located 10 miles north on Hwy.
-149, they offer 1 or 2 hour guided rides on a daily basis across the Rio Grande River and up through the mountains of the 4UR Ranch.
-Ask about their special trips to Wheeler Geological Monument & other beautiful destinations in the San Luis Valley.
-Children must be 6 years to ride.
-For information call (719) 658-2242.
+Located 10 miles north of South Fork on Hwy.
+149, Cottonwood Cove offers two trail rides daily.
+The ride leaves the corral and crosses the Rio Grande River into the mountain range above the 4UR Ranch.
+They also offer a shorter “pony ride” for kids under 8 years.
+Ask about their special trips to Wheeler Geological Monument & other beautiful destinations in the San Luis Valley. https://www.cottonwoodcove.com/ThingstoDo/Horseback-Rides.html

 Located west of Creede on Hwy.
 149. They offer hourly and daily rides behind the ranch on private property.
 If you are not interested in taking a guided ride you may choose to lease a horse and go for an enjoyable journey on your own through Colorado’s beautiful mountains.
 For information call (719) 658-2454.